 Defining the Concept

 What problem is your app trying to solve?
-An app should solve a single problem well instead of trying to offer solutions to multiple distinct problems.
-If you find that your app is trying to solve unrelated problems, you might consider writing multiple apps.
+A great app solves a single, well-defined problem instead of attempting solutions to multiple distinct problems.
+For example, the Settings app allows users to adjust all of the settings on their device.
+It provides a single interface for users to accomplish a related set of tasks.
+If your app is trying to solve unrelated problems, consider writing multiple apps.

 What content will your app incorporate?
 Consider what type of content your app will present to users and how they’ll interact with it.
 Design the user interface to complement the type of content that’s presented in the app.